-- CLS is the system operator by CNES delegation.
-It is responsible for distributing to the users the data collected by the beacons, and for sending directions or messages to the beacons.
-It ensures the routine operational exploitation of the on-board instruments.
+- CLS is the system operator on behalf of CNES.
+It is responsible for distributing data collected by transmitters to users and for sending directives or messages to transmitters.
+It is tasked with the routine operation of the spaceborne instruments.

-The Argos mission is subjected to several cooperation agreements between CNES and its three partners, NOAA (National Oceanic and Atmospheric Administration) for the USA, Eumetsat for Europe and ISRO (Indian Space and Research Organisation) for India.
+The Argos mission is governed by several cooperation agreements between CNES and its three current partners: NOAA (National Oceanic and Atmospheric Administration) for the USA, Eumetsat for Europe and ISRO (Indian Space and Research Organisation) for India.

-These agreements are applicable if the Argos-3 instruments are installed respectively on board the POES, Metop, and SARAL satellites.
-For Argos-4, the agreements are formalized with NOAA and Eumetsat to set up the CNES instruments on board the Polar Free Flyer satellite for NOAA and Metop-SG satellite for Eumetsat.
+These agreements are applicable for the Argos-3 instruments planned to fly on the POES, Metop and SARAL satellites.
+For Argos-4, agreements are being formalized with NOAA and Eumetsat to fly the CNES instruments on NOAA’s Polar Free Flyer satellite and Eumetsat’s Metop-SG satellite.

-- CNES has the technical responsibility for the on-board instrument development, the support for the integration to the satellite, and post-launch operations.
+- CNES has technical responsibility for developing the spaceborne instrument and for supporting its integration on satellites and post-launch operations.

-- CLS has CNES delegation for the responsibility of the Argos-4 ground segment development.
-There is no payment for this activity for the Argos-4 project; CNES's responsibility is therefore limited to the validation of the interfaces between the on-board segment and the ground segment.
+- CLS is responsible on behalf of CNES for development of the Argos-4 ground segment.
+There is no exchange of funds for this activity for the Argos-4 project; CNES's responsibility is therefore limited to validating the interfaces between the space and ground segments.

-- The partner is responsible for platform development, Argos instrument integration on the platform, launch, the satellite's command/control ground segment, and data distribution to the Argos mission ground segment.
+- The partner is responsible for spacecraft bus development, integration of the Argos instrument on the bus, launch, the satellite's command/control ground segment, and data distribution to the Argos mission ground segment.

-- oversee the development and the exploitation of the Argos data collection system;
+- oversee development and operation of the Argos data collection system

-- review and approve the requests for applications emitted by the potential platform operators for the Argos system use;
+- review and approve requests for applications from potential platform operators to use the Argos system

-- review and approve the price rates for the scientific data processing by the Argos data processing system;
+- review and approve pricing for processing of science data by the Argos processing system

-- solve the problems that could arise related to the implementation and operation of the Argos system.
+- resolve any issues arising out of the implementation and operation of the Argos system

-The Agencies contributing to the space segment of the Argos data collection system are considered "Participating Agencies" (to this day, CNES, NOAA, EUMETSAT and ISRO are Participating Agencies) and appoint a co-president of the Argos Operations Committee.
-The Agencies preparing a future contribution to the space segment of the Argos system are considered observer members (it was the case for ISRO until SARAL launch).
+Agencies contributing to the space segment of the Argos data collection system are considered "Participating Agencies"—currently, CNES, NOAA, Eumetsat and ISRO—and each appoint a co-chair of the Argos Operations Committee.
+Agencies preparing a future contribution to the space segment of the Argos system are considered observer members, as was the case for ISRO until the launch of SARAL.